regimental12/WebaApp/README.md

 - $ docker compose up.

-You can view the results at [localhost8080/shiftplanner-0.1/](Link to Shiftplanner)
+You can view the results at [Link to Shiftplanner](localhost8080/shiftplanner-0.1/)

 Got a the basic hypermedia controls working.
-These can be tested [localhost8080/shiftplanner-0.1/api](Here)
+These can be tested [Here](localhost8080/shiftplanner-0.1/api)

 A mamy to many relationship is configured in the back end but I cant get it to show up on the web interface.
 Again hopefully this shows up when you navigate the api.